Make a Connection

-There are multiple factors that contribute to youth dropping out of school, including: lack of food or shelter, loss of a parent due to incarceration, death or military deployment, unsafe and unprepared schools and communities, early pregnancy or other physical health issues, and substance abuse and mental health challenges.
+There are multiple factors that contribute to youth dropping out of school that reach beyond academics, including: lack of food or shelter, loss of a parent due to incarceration, death or military deployment, unsafe and unprepared schools and communities, early pregnancy or other physical health issues, and substance abuse and mental health challenges.

 Visit www.mentoring.org to locate a mentoring organization in your area.

 Story of “Mentor”

 Be the change you want to see in the world.

 – attributed to Ghandi

 The story of Mentor comes from Homer’s Odyssey.
 Odysseus, king of Ithaca, fights in the Trojan War and entrusts the care of his household to Mentor, who serves as teacher and overseer of Odysseus’ son, Telemachus.